DavidAJohnston/TheValueofAppCoins/README.md

 Conclusion
 ==========

-Creating an App Coin first and foremost as a way to get paid there's a good chance you're creating something without an actual purpose.
-Given the current state of understanding in the community of the underlying concepts, calling them "fraudulent" is going too far, but all the same we don't need useless App Coins.
-Having said that, there are a whole host of cases where App Coins are essential for solid technical and economic reasons.
-When that is the case, using them to fund development efforts may be acceptable, although its worth projects thinking carefully if simply issuing shares for a for-profit business, or a simple crowdfunding effort, is more appropriate.
+It's entirely possible that if you simply create an App Coin as a way to get money there is no purpose or value attached ot that coin.
+Although calling them necessarily "fradulent" is going too far, there's a strong need to define the value of App Coins.

+In this paper we have established many use cases where App Coins provide clear value.
+These cases include the benefit of having users as investors, increased network effect, presale of a token for fundraising, and various incentivization strategies that are missing in the world of mainstream investment.
+All of these point to the fact that App Coins can be extremely valuable to both the people creating a project and obtaining the coins.

+That said, it is always worth considering App Coins in light of alternative strategies like crowdfunding efforts or simply issuing equity in a for-profit business.
+There is no single right answer and there are advantages to each depending on circumstances.

 References
 ==========